 |

-Leaving Victoria Road took me to Tarban Creek Bridge (bridge five), which looks like a miniature Gladesville Bridge and then Fig Tree Bridge (bridge six), which crosses Tambourine Creek.
-Both were built for a new expressway that never came to fruition and neither are much to look at but they take you to the Parramatta River's north side and the return leg back towards Sydney and some of the best sections of bushwalking on the 7 Bridges route.
+Leaving Victoria Road took me to Tarban Creek Bridge (bridge five), which looks like a miniature Gladesville Bridge, and then to Fig Tree Bridge (bridge six), which crosses Tambourine Creek.
+Both were built for a new motorway that never came to fruition, and neither is much to look at, but they take you to the Parramatta River's north side and the return leg back towards Sydney and some of the best sections of bushwalking on the 7 Bridges route.

 |